adhithadias/chatgpt2-rotary-embed/README.md

 # install the correct version of pytorch that supports nvcc version of the system.
 I have V12.2.140 in my system and installing torch with cu121 seems to work.
-pip install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu124 pip install packaging pip install ninja pip install wheel pip install nvtx pip install einops
+pip install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu124 pip install packaging ninja wheel nvtx einops tiktoken

 # bypass ImportError: libc10.so: cannot open shared object file: No such file or directory.
 Needs for importing shared libraries such as libc10.so, libtorch.so, libtorch_cpu.so, etc
 # IMPORTANT: Set the path properly